countable-web/open-source-corporation/engineering/OPERATIONS.md

 ## Deployment

-While everything uses Docker as described above, Every project is basically a unique unicorn in terms of hosting, but the intent is to standardize a CI solution, possibly Jenkins.
+While everything uses Docker as described above, every project is basically a unique unicorn in terms of hosting.
+There is an intent to at least standardize a CI solution, possibly Jenkins.
 Only one project currently has this set up.

 Generally, deploying involves updatnig the code from the known stable branch
 ```
 git pull origin master
 ```

-Update the code, and ideally your migrations and staticfiles operations should be taken care of by an entrypoint script.
+Restart the main application container, and ideally your migrations and staticfiles operations should be taken care of by an entrypoint script.
 ```
 docker-compose exec restart web
 ```